acoli-repo/acoli-morph/morphisto/Readme.md

 By default, we would assume that we the path until no more `morph:next` properties are found.
 But this leaves us without validation possibility and violates the Open World Assumption.

+Finally, OntoLex-Morph does not provide filters.
+In FST grammars, these can be used in combination with an overgenerating grammar to produce valid output only.
+For OntoLex-Morph, we would have to postulate implicit filters, in using a corpus to limit generated output to attested forms.

 Build with

     $> make